shalamike/Data-Structures/README.md

 "# Data-Structures"

 This code has been created primarily as a revision tool for fundamental programming using java.
+Originally designed to encompass the fundamentals of data structures, this has grown to utilise other java and programming fundamentals.

 Areas covered are as follows

 - datastructures